jmikerigby/jmikerigby.github.io/maths/_posts/2020-01-25-Puzzle: Tossing a coin.md

 ---
-title: Tossing a coin
 layout: default
 ---

-# Tossing a coin
+# Puzzle - Tossing a coin

 Suppose \\(n\\) people are taking turns tossing a fair coin.
 The first to toss a head wins.
 Play proceeds sequentially 1 to \\(n\\) and round again until someone wins.